Before your visit

 · Regular and thorough cleaning of door handles, rails, toilets and other areas

-· Asking all staff to wear face coverings while working in the Centre
+· Asking all staff and visitors to wear face coverings while in the Centre

 We’ll continue to review and manage any risks and to respond to any changes in Government guidance, keeping our staff trained and up-to-date as we go.